 I love cooking with this Irish dry stout beer and have decided that Guinness and chocolate belong together.

 St. Patrick’s Day maybe over but my love affair with Guinness Stout is not.

-The result is a moist, nutty and decadent Guinness brownie.
+The result is moist, nutty and decadent dark chocolate brownies.

 Can I use Guinness beer in my recipes?

-There are various Guinness chocolate brownie recipes online but none that include hazelnuts.
+There are various recipes for Guinness chocolate brownies online but none that include hazelnuts.